eProsima/aml-ip-prototype/design/network_design.md

         1. Kind: Node kind
         1. Status: Enable, Disable

-1. `aml/task/request`
+1. `aml/job/request`
-    1. Publish a request for computing a task
+    1. Publish a request for computing a job

-1. `aml/task/reply_available`
+1. `aml/job/reply_available`
-    1. Answers a request for computing a task
+    1. Answers a request for computing a job

-1. `aml/task/data`
+1. `aml/job/data`
     1. Task information to process

-1. `aml/task/solution`
+1. `aml/job/solution`
-    1. Data solution from process a task
+    1. Data solution from process a job

 1. `aml/inference/request`
     1. Publish a request for inference classification from data